WKIP: Switch to talk

 When Richard Novick purchased WKIP from Olympian in 1987, assorted changes started to take place.
 It began with Novick allowing veteran morning host Van Risthie to leave for WHVW.
 This move plus the imminent decline of full-service AM formats led WKIP to go through a short-lived Fun and Games (hybrid oldies/talk) format with the station going to a talk radio format in 1989.
-At that time, Novick launched FM station 92.1 WRNQ, which had the spirit of WKIP's former format, as well as Van Ritshie.
+At that time, Novick launched FM station WRNQ (92.1 FM), which had the spirit of WKIP's former format, as well as Van Ritshie.
 WRNQ was an automated station with no live disc jockeys.
 Ritshie also served as a voiceover artist for imaging for WRNQ.

 The talk radio format continued through the 1990s, surviving a simulcast attempt with the Novick-controlled 96.9 MHz which also sported the WKIP-FM call sign.
 After Straus Media purchased Novick's stations in November 1996, elements of WKIP's programming began to be heard on sister stations in Ellenville, Hudson, and Catskill.

+CBS News Justice Correspondent Scott MacFarlane began his career at WKIP in this era.

 Adult standards

 WKIP and all of Straus's stations were sold to Clear Channel Communications in June 2000.
 Clear Channel took control of the stations that October.
-With the ownership change came a new format, the "Music of Your Life" adult standards format, as part of the "Hudson Valley Nostalgia Network."
+With the ownership change came a new format, the "Music of Your Life" adult standards format, as part of the "Hudson Valley Nostalgia Network".
 WKIP was simulcast with WELV in Ellenville, WGHQ in Kingston, and WHUC in Hudson.
 Each station ran its own commercials but aired the same music.

 Return to talk

 The "Nostalgia Network" was dismantled in 2004 with WKIP keeping the standards format for three more years.
-Then in October 2007, the station returned to talk radio programming, carrying mostly shows from iHeart's Premiere Networks.
+Then in October 2007, the station returned to talk radio programming, carrying mostly shows from Clear Channel's Premiere Networks.

 On June 10, 2008, WKIP dropped Quinn and Rose and began running the syndicated Don Imus morning show until October 1, 2012.
 At that time, Hudson Valley Focus with Tom Sipos became the station's new morning show.
 The morning show was later hosted by Ed Kowalski.
 In 2025, the local morning show ended and was replaced with a Premiere Networks wake-up show, hosted by Michael DelGiorno based at co-owned WLAC Nashville.